moccalotto/kaos/_monsters/intro.md

 **Ghouls**: failed their initiation rite and became almost mindless killing machines.
 Ghouls are usually loners whom the Wraiths put out into the Great White.

+### Athryss
+The Athryss is a kangaroo-like creature that is extremely susceptible to magical alteration while in its infancy.
+They can become just about anything.

+ **Cattle**:
+ Large cow-like creature with two powerful hind legs and four smaller fron legs.
+A-Cattle are docile, friendly, and generate a lot of meat.
+They live up to 20 years.

+**Ape**:
+     * Large, gorilla-like creature with powerful muscles.
+They have four arms.
+They can be controlled via Control Animal and are useful for helping with lifting, construction and hard labour.
+They live up to 6 years.

+**Monkey**:
+Smaller that an Ape, these monkey-like creatures (with four arms) can be controlled to assist in household chores.

+**Falcon**:
+A falcon, great for scouting'n'stuff.

+**Whale**:
+Great at living on the ice,
+these large creatures look like killer whales, but have two powerful hind legs, and large tusks like elephants.
+They can use these sharp tusks for combat and to dig through the ice.
+When the are on top of the ice, the use their legs for propulsion, and slide along their tough bellies.
+Whales can be used to pull sleds or even ships.
+They are also a good source of food on the ice.